 Ghost vs Rev

-Side-by-side comparison of Ghost and Rev for content creators.
+Side-by-side comparison of Ghost and Rev.

 Open-source publishing platform built for serious creators